solrac97gr/goarchtest/CONTRIBUTING.md

 When adding new features, consider which component your changes fit into.

+## Project Architecture

+GoArchTest is structured as follows:

+- **Core Analysis**: Uses `golang.org/x/tools/go/packages` for type analysis
+- **Predicates**: Filtering and checking architecture rules
+- **Architecture Patterns**: Predefined architectural patterns
+- **Reporting Tools**: Error reporting and visualization

+When adding new features or modifying the core analysis components, please ensure you understand how the Go type system and package loader work.
+The project has moved away from using the deprecated `ast.Package` in favor of the more robust type checking system.

 ## Feature Requests

 Feature requests are welcome!
 To suggest a new feature: